FAQs

 The class action is on behalf of (a) children (under 18) in Kabwe who are the worst affected and have the most exposure (b) girls and women who have or may become pregnant whose lead exposure gives rise to a risk of serious health problems to the mother during pregnancy and lead poisoning of the unborn child.

 There is incontrovertible evidence of massive lead contamination of soil in Kabwe.
 By way of example, the US EPA limit is 400mg/Kg of soil in play areas.
-In Kasanda (one of the most affected communities in the soil level is over 3000 mg/kg
+In Kasanda (one of the most affected communities) the soil level is over 3000 mg/kg

 Lead enters the body when ingested or inhaled and young children are particularly affected by lead, due to their habit of hand-to-mouth and object-to-mouth contact as well as crawling and poor hand-washing, their greater rates of absorption of lead, and because their brains and bodies are still developing.